jefftriplett/django-podcast/trunk/readme.txt

     )
     }}}

+Assuming the Django binary directory is on your Python path, run the `syncdb` command to install the application's database tables.

+    `django-admin.py syncdb`

-Add these lines to your URL configuration, urls.py, replacing the `ExamplePodcast` as necessary (further instruction about FeedBurner below):
+Add these lines to your URL configuration, `urls.py`:

     `(r'^podcasts/', include('podcast.urls')),`

 Restart your server for the changes to take effect.

-Assuming the Django binary directory is on your Python path, run the syncdb command to install the application's database tables.

-    `django-admin.py syncdb`

 If you installed the Django admin application, you should be able to see the podcast application's show and episode areas:

     `http://www.example.com/admin/podcast/`

 == Dependencies ==

 None.
-However, consider a thumbnail creation utility, such as [http://code.google.com/p/sorl-thumbnail/ sorl-thumbnail], if you are not in control of creating your podcast show album artwork.
-The album artwork must be a maximum width of 600 pixels for iTunes, but you may want to size down artwork on your website.
+However, consider a thumbnail creation utility, such as [http://code.google.com/p/sorl-thumbnail/ sorl-thumbnail], if you are not in control of creating your podcast show artwork.
+The show artwork must be a maximum width of 600 pixels for iTunes, and you might want to size down show artwork on your website.

 == FeedBurner and iTunes URLs ==